 In January 2010 the FASB issued Update No. 2010-05 "Compensation-Stock Compensation-Escrowed Share Arrangements and Presumption of Compensation" ("2010-05").
 2010-05 re-asserts that the Staff of the Securities Exchange Commission (the "SEC Staff") has stated the presumption that for certain shareholders escrowed share represent a compensatory arrangement.
 2010-05 further clarifies the criteria required to be met to establish a position different from the SEC Staff's position.
-The Company does not believe this pronouncement will have any material impact on its financial position, results of operations or cash flows.
+The adoption of this standard did not have a material impact on its financial position, results of operations or cash flows.